DANCEOrg/DANCEOrg.github.io-source/docs/intialization.md

 The configuration file (.yml file), source, and destination will be set and a local site will be generated.
 The server address will be listed.
 Copy and paste the site in your browser or ctrl+click the link.
 This should present a site.

 ### Adopting Minimal-Mistakes (educational)
 The minimal mistakes theme was used for the DANCEOrg site.
+Documentation on how the gem-based method was implemated can be found:[here](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/)